-From 1 July 2018 the Northern Territory Government will introduce the NT Concession Scheme (NTCS) and NT Seniors Recognition Scheme (NTSRS).
+On 1 July 2018, the Northern Territory Government introduced the NT Concession Scheme (NTCS) and NT Seniors Recognition Scheme (NTSRS).

-More than 24 000 Territorians are currently members of the NT Pensioner and Carer Concession Scheme.
+More than 24 000 Territorians were members of the NT Pensioner and Carer Concession Scheme.
 These members will transition to the new NTCS and may be eligible to join the NTSRS.
 Members of the previous NT Pensioner and Carer Concession Scheme were asked to confirm their membership before 1 January 2019.